jkim574/fullstack-gpt/README.md

 - **Asynchronous Capabilities**: Built on FastAPI, ChefGPT efficiently handles multiple web requests concurrently, ensuring a smooth user experience.
 - **Scalability**: Designed to be robust and scalable, catering to a growing number of users.

-### Korean Cuisine at Your Fingertips

-- **Ingredient-based Recipe Suggestions**: By entering available ingredients, users can discover authentic Korean recipes that include those ingredients.
-- **Rich and Diverse Flavors**: ChefGPT focuses on the varied and flavorful world of Korean cuisine.

 ### Cutting-Edge AI Integration